ntminh6/EdssonJSTest1Frontend/readme.md

 **Bonus**: create stories for the button component.
 [Storybook](https://storybook.js.org/docs/react/get-started/introduction) has been set up in the project already.
 Unfortunately, due to incompatible packages, the dev server of Storybook doesn't work.
 To run the production version, first run `yarn build-storybook` and then `yarn start-storybook` to have it available on http://localhost:8080.

-## Questions?
-For any questions or comments regarding the assignments (or the application process in general) you can contact us at development@hatsa.com.